vanleefxp/peano_typ/src/func/special.typ

-/// Special functions in mathematics
+/// Special mathematic functions.

 #import "../_impl/func/special.typ": (
   gamma,
   digamma,
+  psi,
   erf,
+  zeta,
   beta,
-  zeta,
   euler-gamma,
 )

-#let psi = digamma
+// This is a program-generated file.
+Do not edit it directly.